ipns-link/forum/dot-ipns/IPDS.md

 ## IPDS Database

-IPDS uses a CDRT to prevent conflicts and consists of records of the form:
+IPDS uses a CRDT to prevent conflicts and consists of records of the form:

 `IPNS Address | domain.tld`